-Logo, it is impossible to ignore the power of marketing in Japanese in large cities like Tokyo and Osaka.
+Right off the bat, it’s impossible to ignore the strength of marketing in Japanese in major cities like Tokyo and Osaka.
 The word “マーケティング” (maaketingu) already appears in the early conversations about business.
-It is not just a translation, but a concept that has taken on a life of its own in Japan.
+It’s not just a translation, but a concept that has gained its own life in Japan.
 There, marketing is not limited to selling a product, but involves building trust relationships and deeply understanding the consumer.

 Have you heard of “顧客志向” (kokyaku shikou)?
 Literally, it means “customer orientation.”
-This expression is the foundation of all Japanese strategy and goes far beyond the simple “customer focus” that we use in the West.
-They genuinely want to know how they can make life easier for those on the other side of the counter.
+This expression is at the core of every Japanese strategy and goes far beyond the simple “customer focus” that we use in the West.
+They really want to know how they can make life easier for those on the other side of the counter.
 Now, do you want to know other terms and curiosities from this universe?
 Keep reading.

 Read also: Guide – How to Make Money with Japanese